IGDanie/Rocked--A-text-based-adventure/README.md

 -Full one hour worth of content

--Multiple paths to win and gameover
+-Multiple paths to win and game over

 -Weapons

--Checkpoints so you dont loose your progress
+-Checkpoints so you don't loose your progress

 Created by, Daniel Parr.